OSF Saint Katharine Medical Center: History

 In 2004, KSB Hospital purchased Town Square Centre and its primary tenant the Medical Arts Clinic in a $3.8 million deal that added eleven MAC physicians to the KSB Medical Group and significantly expanded hospital property holdings.
 In July 2004, the first two residents from the University of Illinois College of Medicine at Rockford began work at KSB Hospital as a part of the newly formed Dixon Rural Training Track.
 Also in 2004, the KSB Foot and Ankle Center opened in Commerce Towers, staffed by Dr. Michael Wessels and Dr. David Yeager.

 A new parking lot was added in 2005, on the site formerly occupied by a house for students and interns.

 In June 2006, the KSB Cardiovascular Services Lab opened, offering a facility for minimally invasive vascular and cardiac cath services.

 In 2007, a major excavation and construction project brought a two-level parking deck to the front of KSB Hospital.

 A new MRI was purchased in 2008 that offered more space for patients and better quality images for physicians.
 Because of its size and weight, a hole was cut into the wall of the MRI room and a crane hoisted the machine into place.
 At the same time, a new elevator was added to the west end of the hospital, serving the basement through 4th floor.

 Also in 2008, KSB Hospital began installation of a computerized nurse documentation system, the first in a series of software products necessary for electronic health records.

 In 2010, the sleep lab was renovated and expanded in Commerce Towers, and, in October, half of a new emergency department was completed and opened.
 Crawford Street south of 1st Street was vacated by the City of Dixon and closed to traffic to allow KSB Hospital to level off and build a new parking lot for the emergency department.

 The $16 million expansion of outpatient surgery and the emergency department was completed in the fall of 2011.
 The expansion included two new surgical suites, recovery rooms, registration and reception areas, new emergency department rooms and trauma bays, and a new three-stall ambulance garage.

 In 2011, KSB Hospital received the Outstanding Patient Experience Award from HealthGrades, in which KSB scored in the top 5% of more than 3,700 U.S. hospitals surveyed.
 In August, KSB Hospital conducted an employee and found 86.2% satisfaction on a survey in which 94% of employees participated—both percentages were benchmarks among all hospitals in the survey pool.
 KSB Medical Group was also awarded by Arbor Associates for exceeding patient expectations in the medical office setting.

+On January 1, 2025, OSF HealthCare acquired KSB Hospital and renamed the medical center to OSF St. Katharine Medical Center.
+The name change honored the previous name honoring Katherine Shaw Bethea and aligned it OSF's tradition of naming its facilities after Catholic Saints by naming it after Saint Katharine Drexel, an American.